thowell/DIRTREL.jl/README.md

 ## DIRTREL.jl

-This repository provides a basic implementation of [DIRTREL: Robust Trajectory Optimization with Ellipsoidal Disturbances and LQR Feedback](https://rexlab.stanford.edu/papers/dirtrel-auro.pdf) written in Julia.
+This repository provides an implementation of [DIRTREL: Robust Trajectory Optimization with Ellipsoidal Disturbances and LQR Feedback](https://rexlab.stanford.edu/papers/dirtrel-auro.pdf), written in Julia.

 DIRTREL finds locally optimal solutions to the robust trajectory optimization problem:
 ```